pulp/pulp/docs/overview/from-pulp-2.rst

 Direct Lifecycle Management
 ***************************

-A new feature of Pulp 3 is that each time a repository (really, a respoitory version) is published, an immutable :term:`publication` is created.
+A new feature of Pulp 3 is that each time a repository (really, a repository version) is published, an immutable :term:`publication` is created.

 Publications are hosted by :term:`distributions<distribution>`, which contain configuration for how and where to serve a specific publication.

-The combination of publicaitons and distributions allows users to promote and rollback instantly.
+The combination of publications and distributions allows users to promote and rollback instantly.
 In a synchronous call, the user can update a distribution (eg. "Production") to host any pre-created publication.